wlads/reefpoints/source/posts/2014-05-02-what-is-holding-up-uniqueness-validator.md

 direction](https://github.com/dockyard/ember-validations/pull/117).

 To summarize, uniqueness is not forgotten.
 It is just a pain in the ass to do properly.
-Personally I would prefer not to implement an API have people buy into it now and have to change it (or be locked into it) a few months from now.
+Personally, I would prefer not to implement an API have people buy into it now and have to change it (or be locked into it) a few months from now.